Totota

-Totota is a small town in Bong County, Liberia with a population between 5,000 and 8,000 depending upon the season.
+Totota is a small town in Bong County, Liberia, with a population between 5,000 and 8,000 depending on the season.
 The main paved road from Monrovia to Gbarnga passes through Totota, keeping Totota alive with activity day and night.
 Totota has several high schools, notably E.J.
 Yancy, Upper Room, Sandary, and Lutheran.
 Totota has two health clinics, Helping Hands and "Small Phebe" in addition to a myriad of churches, shops, orphanages, and day cares, among other services.
 Wednesday is market day in Totota.